ibrahem-mustafa/scroll_tabs_in_sequence/README.md

 ## Still in **DEVELOPMENT**

-You could use it if you want but you might face **UNKNOWN** issue, if you face one till me and i will look at it
+You could use it if you want but you might face **UNKNOWN** issue, if you face one tell me and i will look at it